MaibornWolff/dcos-deploy/README.md

 * Python modules from `requirements.txt`

 ## Installation
+There are several ways to install dcos-deploy:
+* Binary
+  * Download the binary for your system from the Releases page
-Binaries are available for download from the Releases page.
-Just copy it into a folder inside your path and make it excutable.
+  * Make the file executable and copy it into a folder inside your path

-If you want to try out current master, you can run it from source:
+* Install from pypi (`pip install dcos-deploy`)
+* Run from source
-* Clone this github repository to your system
+  * Clone this github repository to your system (for a stable release checkout a release tag)
-* Install all requirements (optional: use a virtualenv to keep your system clean)
+  * Install all requirements from `requirements.txt` (optional: use a virtualenv to keep your system clean)
-* Optional: Create a symlink of dcos-deploy to a folder in your exectuable path (e.g. `ln -s $(pwd)/dcos-deploy ~/usr/bin/dcos-deploy`)
+  * Optional: Create a symlink of `dcos-deploy` to a folder in your exectuable path (e.g. `ln -s $(pwd)/dcos-deploy ~/usr/bin/dcos-deploy`)

 ## Usage
 * Create your `dcos.yml` (start from scratch or use one of the examples).
 You should separate your stack into groups and create a `dcos.yml` for each of them (e.g. one for all hdfs related services, one for all elastic related and so on) to keep the complexity manageable.